 In addition, a single fertilizer recipe mix might be perfect for one hayfield, but be entirely wrong for an adjacent one or a nearby pasture.
 Soil types can vary greatly within only a short geographical distance.

-Legume and grass hayfield need a different mixture and quantity of fertilizer than hayfields that grow oat based hay, for example.
+Legumes and grass hayfields need a different mixture and quantity of fertilizer than hayfields that grow oat-based hay, for example.
 Legume hay crops need less nitrogen than grass plants.

 The ideal ratio of fertilizer for this type of hay-producing field would be one part phosphorus to four parts potassium.

 Applying fertilizer just once, annually, would not add essential nutrients back into the soil at the necessary ratios after the hay has been harvested or the pasture grazed clean after a livestock rotation into it.

 On average, you can harvest around four tons of hay annually from each acre – in a decent growing year.
 This means 52 pounds of phosphorus and about 200 pounds of potassium would be depleted from the dirt on every acre.